January 2026

 Canary in the Coalmine

-Over the course of January, we met with 41 European mid-cap management teams across a broad range of industries.
+In January we had 41 interactions with European mid-cap management teams across a wide range of industries.

 Mid Cap of the Month - Accor

-Accor is a French-listed global hotel group with a portfolio of over 40 brands, including Sofitel, Fairmont, Swissotel and Raffles.
+This month we’re highlighting Accor, a French-listed global hotel group with over 40 brands, including Sofitel, Fairmont, Swissotel and Raffles.

 Starting off strong with a personal favourite.